iExecBlockchainComputing/iexec-node/discoverTruffleTestRpcGeth.md

 and /home/vagrant/iexecdev/.ethereum/net42/geth/lightchaindata
 and try again. by removing thoses files you will lost all your previous work on your local chain.

-### create a simple web GUI on a truffle project with webpack
+### Create a simple web GUI on a truffle project with webpack
 in /home/vagrant/iexecdev :
 ```
 mkdir simplegui